holidayextras/culture/dependencies.md

-# Dependencies
+# Client-side Dependencies

+## Version Mismatching

 During our recent work to reduce the footprint of our client-side JavaScript we have come across a reoccurring issue that causes our JavaScript bundle to keep increasing in size.

 Many of our applications have both internal and external code dependencies and these internal dependencies usually contain a set of their own dependencies.
-What we are finding is that when there are shared dependencies between the parent project and the child, there are occasions when dependencies are updated in one project and not another.
+When there are shared dependencies between the parent project and the child, there are occasions when dependencies are updated in one project and not another.

-## Example
+### Example

 A perfect example of this is Lodash.
 Lodash is used in many of our projects and if versions are not kept in sync then you can see something like this: